Portland Volleyball Association - Playing Regulations

 GAME START-FINISH

 The matches must begin as scheduled.
+Teams may warm up only if time allows.
 Teams and officials must be ready to start on the court at the completion of the coin toss.
-There will be a 3 minute break between games.
-Captains must complete and turn in the line-up sheet during these breaks.
+There will be a 3 minute break between sets, and no ball handling between sets.

 TIME OUTS